-Boards of directors need to keep up with the rapid pace of change across industries.
-In fact, due to the complexity and the speed of the changes, the role of the board is fundamentally different than it’s been in the very recent past.
-Now, it includes driving the necessary changes their organizations need to make to facilitate continued growth.
+Boards of directors must keep up with the rapid pace of change across industries.
+The role of the board today is fundamentally different than it was in past years.
+Boards need to make necessary changes in their organizations to facilitate continued growth.

 This shift in governance and boardroom dynamics has been largely driven by regulatory changes, increased scrutiny, empowered investors, technological advancements, social activism, greater competition, and the general global economic environment.

 The board of directors has always been responsible for the company’s strategic direction, financial performance, and risk management, and those responsibilities haven’t changed.
 The traditional board of directors is being replaced by a new type of board that’s more agile and responsive to the needs of the company.
 They need to prepare for short-term results and long-term sustainability.

 In addition to their historical roles of hiring, evaluating, and firing senior executives; setting financial goals; determining strategic direction, mitigating risk, and monitoring overall performance, the board of directors has new responsibilities to their company.

 9 Factors Impacting the Future of Boards of Directors:

 The shift to stakeholder governance is accelerating, and corporate boards need to prepare for the change.
 The traditional model of shareholder governance—where boards and businesses prioritize the value to the shareholders—is quickly losing ground to the practice of stakeholder governance, which considers the interests of profits, people, and the planet.

 Technology has made it possible to do more work remotely, which means that people can be on a board without being physically present in an office.
 This has led to some companies having virtual board meetings, where all members are not in one place at one time.
 Just as remote work has enabled companies to seek the most qualified candidates from around the world, boards aren’t limiting their search for new directors based on geographical convenience.